2013 NCAA Division I men's basketball championship game

-The 2013 NCAA Division I Men's Basketball Championship Game was the finals of the 2013 NCAA Division I men's basketball tournament and it determined the national champion for the 2012–13 NCAA Division I men's basketball season.
-The 2013 National Championship Game was played on April 8, 2013 at the Georgia Dome in Atlanta, Georgia, and featured the 2013 Midwest Regional Champions, #1-seeded Louisville, and the 2013 South Regional Champions, #4-seeded Michigan.
-Louisville's title was subsequently vacated by the NCAA on June 15, 2017 as the result of sex, stripper, and/or prostitution scandal related to both players on this team, as well as potential recruits.
-This decision was upheld on February 20, 2018.
+The 2013 NCAA Division I men's basketball championship game was the finals of the 2013 NCAA Division I men's basketball tournament and it determined the national champion for the 2012–13 NCAA Division I men's basketball season.
+The game was played on April 8, 2013, at the Georgia Dome in Atlanta, Georgia, and featured the Midwest Regional Champion, #1-seeded Louisville, and the South Regional Champion, #4-seeded Michigan.

+Louisville's title was subsequently vacated by the NCAA on June 15, 2017, as the result of a sex scandal involving players on the team, as well as potential recruits.
+This decision was upheld on February 20, 2018, resulting in no national champion being recognised for the season.

 Participants

-Michigan
+Michigan Wolverines

 Michigan, who was led by 2013 national player of the year Trey Burke, was a #4 seed in the South Regional of the 2013 NCAA tournament.
-In the 2nd round, Glenn Robinson III scored 21 points to lead the Wolverines past South Dakota State 71-56.
+In the 2nd round, Glenn Robinson III scored 21 points to lead the Wolverines past South Dakota State 71–56.
 In the 3rd Round, Michigan crushed VCU with a 78–53 win to advance to the Sweet 16 for the 1st time since 1994.
 Against Kansas, Burke made a long game-tying three-pointer with 4.2 seconds left to send the game to overtime, and Michigan would then win to advance to the Elite Eight.
-Michigan routed Florida 79-59 to advance to the Final Four for the 1st time since 1993.
+Michigan routed Florida 79–59 to advance to the Final Four for the 1st time since 1993.
 Against Syracuse, with Michigan leading 58–56 with 19.2 seconds left, Jordan Morgan took the charge and Brandon Triche was called for an offensive foul.
 Then, Jon Horford made 1 of 2 free throws for a 59–56 lead.
-With 6 seconds left, Trevor Cooney missed a jump shot and Tim Hardaway Jr. got the rebound, then Caris LeVert threw it all the way to Morgan, who would dunk it in for a 61–56 win over Syracuse and a trip to the 2013 National Championship Game.
+With 6 seconds left, Trevor Cooney missed a jump shot and Tim Hardaway Jr. got the rebound, then Caris LeVert threw it all the way to Morgan, who would dunk it in for a 61–56 win over Syracuse and a trip to the national championship game.

-Michigan was competing for its 2nd ever National Title being in its 6th national title game, its 1st since the 1993 National Title Game when the Fab Five was around.
+Michigan was competing for its second national championship.
+This was the Wolverines' sixth national title game appearance (1965, 1976, 1989, 1992, 1993), and its first since 1993, where the Fab Five-led Wolverines fell to North Carolina (Michigan's 1992 and 1993 championship game appearances were vacated due to NCAA sanctions involving the eligibility of Chris Webber).